Tevez brace not enough as Juventus held

 Juventus, who failed to win for only the fourth time in 23 Serie A games this season, stayed nine points clear of AS Roma, who were held to a goalless draw by neighbours Lazio.

-Gervinho had a goal disallowed for Roma while Stefano Mauri came on for halftime for Lazio, his first match since completing a six-month ban for failing to report match-fixing in 2011.
+Gervinho had a goal disallowed for Roma while Stefano Mauri came on at halftime for Lazio, his first match since completing a six-month ban for failing to report match-fixing in 2011.

 Otherwise, there was little excitement in a disappointing derby with a surprising number of empty seats blighting the Stadio Olimpico.